Nonlinear $q$-voter model involving nonconformity on networks: Model Description

-In the case of the two behaviors above, the model can be described as follows: (1) We generate the initial random state, where the density of fraction opinion (state) up is $1/2$.
-(2) In that random state, we randomly chose a group of voters who formed a committee ($q$-sized agent) and another voter who will follow the $q$-sized agent.
-We generate a random number $r$, and if $r$ is less than the probability independence $p$, the voter acts independently.
-With probability $s$, the voter behaves skeptically; with probability $1/2$, the voters change their opinion.
-Therefore, the probability that the voters change their opinion from up to down or down to up is $ps/2$.
-Otherwise, the voter follows the standard rule of the $q$-voter model, i.e., with probability $(1-p)$, the voter adopts the $q$-sized agent whenever the $q$-sized agent is in a homogeneous state (conformity behavior).
-The illustration of the model is illustrated in \eqref{eq:illust_indep}.
+In the context of these behaviors, the model operates as follows: Starting from an initial random state where the opinion density is \( 1/2 \), a group of agents is randomly selected to form a committee of size \( q \) (referred to as the \( q \)-sized agent), and an additional voter aligns their opinion with the \( q \)-sized agent.
+A random number \( r \) is generated to determine the voter's behavior.
+If \( r \leq p \), the voter acts independently with a probability \( p \).
+Additionally, with a probability \( s \), the voter behaves skeptically, leading to a \( 1/2 \) probability of changing their opinion.
+Consequently, the probability of an opinion change—from opinion-up to opinion-down or vice versa—is \( ps/2 \).
+If \( r > p \), the voter follows the standard \( q \)-voter model rule.
+In this case, with a probability of \( (1 - p) \), the voter adopts the opinion of the $q$-sized agent when the $q$-sized agent shares the same opinion, reflecting conformity behavior.
+The model is illustrated in~\eqref{eq:illust_indep}:

-where $\uparrow (\downarrow)$ stands for the state up (down) of the $q$-sized agent, while $\Uparrow (\Downarrow) $ stands for the state up (down) of the voter.
-The conformity model in \ref{eq:illust_indep} is the case for $q = 3$.
+where \( \uparrow \) (\( \downarrow \)) denotes an opinion-up (opinion-down) among the members of the \( q \)-sized agent, while \( \Uparrow \) (\( \Downarrow \)) represents the opinion-up (opinion-down) of the voter.
+The conformity scenario illustrated in~\eqref{eq:illust_indep} corresponds to the case of \( q = 3 \).

-In the model with anticonformist voters, the voters change their opinion oppositely to the $q$-sized agent whenever the voter and the $q$-sized agent are homogeneous.
-In this case, the probability of a voter changing its state from up to down (down to up) is $psk^q(ps\left(1-k\right)^q)$.
-Otherwise, the voter follows the standard rule of the $q$-voter model.
-The illustration of the model is exhibited in \eqref{eq:illust_anti}.
+In scenarios involving anticonformity behavior, if the voter and the \( q \)-sized agent initially share the same opinion, the voter changes their opinion to the opposite of the \( q \)-sized agent.
+Conversely, if the voter and the \( q \)-sized agent have differing opinions, the voter follows the standard \( q \)-voter model rule.
+This behavior is illustrated in \eqref{eq:illust_anti}:

-In the 2D square lattices, the voter has four neighbor agents ($q=4$), similar to the Ising model in the 2D square lattices lattice \cite{mccoy1973two}.
+We examined the model on two types of networks: the complete graph and the scale-free network (Barabási-Albert network), as illustrated in Fig.~\ref{fig:network}.
+In the scale-free network, the \( q \)-sized group of nearest neighbors is randomly selected from the available nearest neighbors.
+In this setup, each node in the network has at least \( q \) nearest neighbors.
+From a social perspective, the scale-free network provides a more realistic representation of social connections than the complete graph, which assumes homogeneous interactions across all agents \cite{newman2018networks}.